GoogleCloudPlatform/eventarc-web-feed/examples/gcp-service-health-notifications/README.md

 # GCP Service Health Notifications
 This example configuration builds a datapipeline for monitoring the GCP Service Health RSS Feed and notifying "subscribers".
-It deploys the prebuilt "slack-publisher" subscriber which can be used with publish notifications to a Slack webhook.
+It deploys the prebuilt "slack-publisher" subscriber which can be used to publish notifications to a Slack webhook.

 ## How to deploy
 ```bash